top of page

 See entries under the names "Pavy, R" "Chung, W.K.H" "Cheng, H.-J." https://collembola.org/taxa/neaninae.htm#Yuukianura

-"Tropical" springtails go by two common names (white and pink) but through my microscopic analysis I have seen no evidence that they are distinct species.
-It gets confused though as sometimes Folsomia candida are sold as "tropical white."
-Tropical white/pink springtails have been in the hobby for years under the name Sinella but were shown to be Coecobrya under scrutiny.
-At least one population from hobbyist culture has proven to be Coecobrya communis while my own population has been speculated to be Coecobrya tenebricosa but has not been definitively proven.
-As of now Springtails US culture is under the name C. cf. tenebricosa pending more rigorous analysis.
+"Tropical" springtails go by two common names (white and pink), it gets confused though as sometimes Folsomia candida are sold as "tropical white."
+Tropical white/pink springtails have been in the hobby for years under the name Sinella but were determined by a collembologist to be C. tenebricosa.

 With certainty we can state that Sinella curviseta is not the proper name of the widespread species in the hobby.
-They are in fact Coecobrya.
-I have yet to see evidence of true S. curviseta being in hobbyist culture.
+They are in fact Coecobrya tenebricosa.
+See this link for more information: https://www.springtails.us/post/major-springtail-hobby-identification-updates-2026

 Arrhopalites caecus were intruduced to the hobby by myself in December of 2021 as Arrhopalitidae sp.
 I later got them to species level through microscopic analysis.